sophiebatten123/Hangman/README.md

 - Code Institute for supplying the deployment terminal.
 - [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game)) was referenced within the README file to give users greater instructions on how to play Hangman
-- The Hangman game was inspired by a YouTube tutorial and the structure of this and initial ideas were used to create my site: [How to build HANGMAN with Python](https://www.youtube.com/watch?v=m4nEnsavl6w)
+- The Hangman game was inspired by a YouTube tutorial and the structure was used to create my site: [How to build HANGMAN with Python](https://www.youtube.com/watch?v=m4nEnsavl6w)
 - Help and support was provided by the Code Institute Tutors on some of the logic functions within my site.

 Thank you to the tutors of Code Institute for the help given throughout this project.